JoeTheGuitarist/documentation_docs/Docs/writing_guide.md

 Got writer's block?
 Trying to edit yourself but keep reverting back to the original?
 Not to worry - generations of writers have successfully dealt with these same issues with little more than these helpful tips (and alcohol, chain smoking and criminal behaviour):

-* Look away from the text for a while - work on something else, take a walk, make a cup of tea.
+* Look away from the text for a while: work on something else, take a walk, make a cup of tea.

 * Put bits of your text through Google Translate a few times.
 It should give you an interesting view of it (and a good giggle).